opendatainitiative/opendatainitiative.github.io/participation.md

 ## Individual contributor:
 ### Requirements:
 * Contributes to any of the ODI code repositories once a annual year
-* Signs the Individual Contribution Licensing Agreement (ICLA) (Link to License ICLA section)
+* Signs the Individual Contribution Licensing Agreement (ICLA) (Link to License ICLA section coming soon)
 * Code is licensed by Apache 2.0 https://opensource.org/licenses/Apache-2.0
 * Documentation is licensed by CC-BY 4.0 https://creativecommons.org/licenses/by/4.0/